aplteam/Tatin/Misc/TatinRoadMap.md

 # Tatin Road Map

-## Dropping packages

-First and foremost the INI entry "DeletePackages" deccides which strategy a server might follow:

-* Allow dropping any packages
-* Disallow dropping _any_ packages
-* Allow dropping only versions with a major number 0 - early betas
-* Allow dropping any betas: anything that carries something after the minor number

-In any case dropping means "moving of the Registry", so nothing will ever be deleted.

 ## Uninstalling packages

 We need an API function `Tatin.UninstallPackage` and the corresponding user command `]TATIN.UninstallPackage` in the long run.